 \section{Abstract}

 Both speech and sensor time series data encode information in both the time- and frequency- domains, like spectral powers and waveform shapelets.
-We show that speech foundation models learn representations that are domain-independent and achieve state-of-the-art performance on time series tasks from wearable sensors.
-Probes trained on features extracted from HuBERT and wav2vec 2.0 outperform those extracted from self-supervised models trained directly on modality specific datasets for mood classification, arrhythmia detection, and activity classification tasks.
-We find a particularly strong relevance of the convolutional feature encoders from speech models for wearable sensor tasks.
-The methods proposed here improve performance and robustness for data-scarce time series tasks, using simple probing methods.
-This work is a step towards generalized time series models for speech and sensor data, a topic for further exploration.
+We show that speech foundation models learn representations that generalize beyond the speech domain and achieve state-of-the-art performance on diverse time-series tasks from wearable sensors.
+Probes trained on features extracted from HuBERT and wav2vec 2.0 outperform those extracted from self-supervised models trained directly on modality-specific datasets for mood classification, arrhythmia detection, and activity classification tasks.
+We find that the convolutional feature encoders of speech models are particularly relevant for wearable sensor applications.
+The proposed approach enhances performance on data-scarce time-series tasks using simple probing methods.
+This work takes a step toward developing generalized time-series models that unify speech and sensor modalities.